laszewsk/mlcommons/webpage/frontpage-v4.md

 could come from a diverse set of measures (one or more of: accuracy targets, top-1 or 5% error, time to convergence, cross-validation rates, confusion matrices, type-1/type-2 error rates, inference times, surrogate accuracy, control stability measure, etc.).
+Although we compile system performance numbers across a variety of architectures, our goal is not performance measurements but rather improving scientific discovery performance.

 ## Deliverables